cibrx/cibrx/README.md

 ## İbrahim Can

-- Interested in Cyber Security, Programming, Object Detection and GNU Linux/Unix 🐧
+- Interested in Cyber Security, Programming and GNU Linux/Unix 🐧
 - Training in Web App Security
 - [can46ibrahimcan@gmail.com](mailto:can46ibrahimcan@gmail.com)